CS 374: High Performance Computing: Course Policies

 Grading: Your grade in this course will depend on your successful completion of weekly homework projects and the final exam.
 These will be weighted at 75% and 25%, respectively.

-2. Collect data by running your programs and recording their execution times while varying the number of processes and/or the problem size.
-After the data are collected, you will typically need to create charts or other visualizations to help you in your analysis (see next).
+2. Data Collection and Visualization: Collect data by running your programs, varying the number of processing elements (i.e., processes or threads) and/or the problem size, and recording their execution times.
+After the data are collected, create charts or other visualizations for your analysis (see next).

-3. Write an analysis of the data you collected, explaining any changes the data reveal about your program's performance.
+3. Analysis: Write a detailed analysis of the data you collected, explaining what the data reveal about your program's performance.

-Since you will have one of these projects each week, I recommend that you aim to (i) complete the programming within 3 days, (ii) complete the data collection the next day, and (iii) complete your written analysis the next day.
+Since you will have one of these projects each week, you should aim to (i) complete the programming within 3 days, (ii) complete the data collection and visualization the next day, and (iii) complete your written analysis the next day.
 That still leaves you two "HPC-free" days each week.

 Days Late Penalty